dappblock/nextjs-ic-starter/README.md

 * ICP tokens and convert it to [cycles](https://sdk.dfinity.org/docs/developers-guide/concepts/tokens-cycles.html)
 * Cycles wallet

 Dfiniy will offer [free cycle](https://dfinity.org/developers/) to developers soon at the time of writting.
-In the meantime, you can buy ICP from [crypto exchanges](https://coinmarketcap.com/currencies/internet-computer/markets/) like what I did.
+In the meantime, you can buy ICP from [crypto exchanges](https://coinmarketcap.com/currencies/internet-computer/markets/) like what I did and transfer the ICP tokens to your wallet.

 Follow the [Network Deployment](https://sdk.dfinity.org/docs/quickstart/network-quickstart.html) guide to create wallet.

-After that, you can deploy your Next.js dapp to Internet Computer IC network by adding **--network ic** to the dfx subcommand.
+Now, you can deploy your Next.js dapp to Internet Computer IC network by adding **--network ic** to the dfx subcommand.
+We will first update our env var to point to IC network host.
+Then deploy backend canister **hello** first, export Next.js static code and deploy frontend canister **hello_assets**.

 ```bash
 cp .env.ic .env.production